dracoventions/TWCManager/docs/PolicyCustomization.md

 there is a utility outage.
 See a more detailed description of policy restrictions in the custom policy section.

+Note:
+: If no policy matches, the last policy chosen continues to apply despite its conditions no longer matching.
+This is probably not what you want.
+This cannot happen unless additional restrictions are added to the "Non-Scheduled Charging" policy or you have fully replaced the set of policies.
+Therefore, neither of these is recommended.

 ## Charge Limits

 Each of these policies has the ability to apply a different charge limit to your